rossbar/UbuntuInstallScripts/README.md

   **Setup**

-1. `sudo update-manager`: Make sure you are up-to-date.
+1. `sudo apt-get update && apt-get upgrade`: Make sure you are up-to-date.
 2. `sudo apt-get install vim git xclip`: Basic tools for git (so you can get this repo).
 3. `sudo initial_apt_get.sh` Install the rest of the basics.